 The GCR BlockAck frame is used in response to a GCR BlockAckReq frame, and the GLK-GCR BlockAck frame is used in response to a GLK-GCR BlockAckReq frame.(11ax)

+If control frame protection is negotiated with the recipient(s), the Protected Control field is equal to 1 in a Multi-STA BlockAck frame to indicate that the frame is protected and is equal to 0 in a Multi-STA BlockAck frame to indicate that the frame is not protected.
+Otherwise, the Protected Control field is reserved.

+The Key ID field contains the key ID when the Protected Control field is 1.
+Otherwise, the Key ID field is reserved.

 ……

 TGmf editor: Modify 9.3.1.8.6 as follows: (Track change on)